 Immediate aid + ongoing assistance = a stronger healthier future

-When disaster strikes here at home, our emergency response team mobilizes immediately, reaching out to clinics and health centers in our network of over 600 safety net partners to deliver the right aid to survivors in urgent need.
+When disaster strikes here at home, our emergency response team mobilizes immediately, reaching out to free clinics and health centers in our network of over 800 safety net partners to deliver the right aid to survivors in urgent need.
 But we don’t stop there: we follow up with field visits and ongoing recovery assistance for communities in crisis.

 - In 2012, we responded to Hurricane Sandy, Hurricane Isaac, wildfires in Colorado, midsummer storms in West Virginia, Tropical Storm Debby, tornadoes in Kentucky and Oklahoma